On the left side of the campaign screen, you will see a list of previously created campaigns.

 Sample Email Metrics Report

-The Email Metrics Report provides some details regarding the email campaign you’ve sent out.
+The Email Metrics Report provides details regarding the email campaign you’ve sent out.

-First, you’ll see a series of graphs showing the success of the campaign.
+First, you’ll see a series of graphs showing the campaign’s success.

 - Bounce Rate – measures the percentage of how often your emails canon reach the intended recipient.
 This failure could be due to an invalid email address, a non-existent domain, the recipient’s mailbox is full, or the user could have marked the emails as spam.